aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 - Add a basic implementation to ProtectedRoute component.
 - Add a feature to navigate to the login page if user is not logged in.
 - Allow format date function (helper) supporting different format patterns.
+- Add back button to CallDetails page.
+- Add username to identify the user.
 - Add missing types (TypeScript).
 - Add some basic styling improvements.